 Otter received CE Mark approval in January 2026.
 DtM and manufacturing partner MTTS are focused on bringing Otter to the newborns who need it most.
 We are currently raising funds and recruiting partners to distribute the current production batch of 200 Otter units by Q3 2026, with a goal of treating 30,000 newborns.

-DtM will exhibit Otter at the International Maternal Newborn Health Conference in Nairobi in March 2026, where 1,800 delegates from 95 countries will shape the global newborn health agenda.
-We will return to Zambia in July for detailed field research evaluating Otter's effectiveness in real-world conditions.
+DtM recently exhibited Otter at the International Maternal Newborn Health Conference in Nairobi in March 2026.
+We will return to Zambia in August for detailed field research evaluating Otter's effectiveness in real-world conditions.

 DtM is in the early stage of developing two new medical devices: a next-generation phototherapy device for the most resource-constrained settings in rural Africa that will complement the Otter Newborn Warmer, and an oxygen concentrator designed to address the chronic shortage of medical oxygen in low-resource hospitals.